3/7/25

 KEEP IN TOUCH WITH US

-IPC will continue to engage with the administration and Congress to promote solutions that support long-term growth in the domestic electronics sector.
-Keep track of all the relevant official trade policies along with IPC analysis on our trade policy webpage; and let us know how these actions are affecting your company.
+North American Trade Tensions Remain High: The state of North American trade and tariff policies remains tense, with ouof all the relevant official trade policies along with IPC analysis on our trade policy webpage; and let us know how these actions are affecting your company.
 IPC Contact: Chris Mitchell.

 Apple Announces $500B Investment in U.S. Manufacturing: Last week, Apple announced plans to invest $500 billion in the United States over the next five years, significantly expanding its commitment to U.S. manufacturing and innovation.
 The investment includes opening a new server factory in Houston, establishing a manufacturing academy in Detroit, and expanding data centers across seven states.
 Apple’s pledge also reinforces U.S.-based semiconductor production, following confirmation that TSMC’s Arizona facility has begun chip production for Apple products.
 The announcement has implications for the U.S. electronics industry, potentially reshaping supply chains and creating up to 20,000 new jobs in engineering, R&D, and AI.
 Globally, Apple's investment could set a precedent for increased onshore manufacturing and resilience.
 IPC will continue monitoring these developments and advocating for a strong and innovative electronics manufacturing ecosystem in all countries.
 IPC Contact: Richard Cappetto

-European Commission Unveils Automotive Action Plan: This week, the European Commission launched its Automotive Action Plan, outlining a vision for the industry’s evolution over the next five to 10 years.
+European Commission Unveils Automotive Action Plan: Last week, the European Commission launched a new Automotive Action Plan, outlining its vision for the industry’s evolution over the next five to 10 years.
 The plan is centered on five “pillars”: innovation and digitalisation; “clean mobility”; competitiveness and supply chain resilience; skills and the social dimension; and market and trade policy.
-IPC submitted comments to the “strategic dialogue” that preceded the action plan, emphasizing the critical role of a resilient European electronics industry in supporting the automotive sector’s needs.
+Before the plan was released, IPC submitted comments to the “strategic dialogue” that preceded the action plan, emphasizing the critical role of a resilient European electronics industry in supporting the automotive sector’s needs.
 IPC supports well integrated strategies that bolster industrial competitiveness amid geopolitical shifts.
 Please let us know your thoughts on the Automotive Action Plan, and learn more here.
 IPC contact: Alison James.